 It is not a sale, a giveaway is even more engaging - they are about free stuff, and everyone likes free stuff.

 Remind Your Customers About the Newsletter

-Are they leaving the platform?
+Are they leaving the product page or your Shopify store?
 Remind them to sign up for the newsletter!
-Did they make a purchase?
-Even more, goods are waiting for them in the newsletter!
+Did they make a purchase on Shopify?
+Even better, goods are waiting for them in the newsletter!
 Top of the site content is a nice place to promote your newsletter too.

-So newsletters will require a small loss on your behalf if you are offering coupons and sales but they will make you more money if you do not sell anything at all.
-You also get the audience who will revisit your site later and become loyal over time.
+So newsletters will require a small loss on your behalf if you are offering coupons and sales but they will get you more Shopify sales.
+You also get the audience who will revisit your store later and become loyal over time.

-Adds are yet another powerful marketing tool that is given to us by social media.
+Ads are yet another powerful marketing tool to increase your Shopify sales that is given to us by social media.
 They are easier to set up too.
 You can make your own design, decide on how long you want it to run and describe your target audience.
 You can barely find such customization with any other advertisement tools.